- Release-tax free equity from your house with a NatWest Retirement Mortgage

 How does a lifetime mortgage work?

-A lifetime mortgage works similarly to a traditional mortgage, except that it is specifically designed for people aged 55 or over.
+A lifetime mortgage works similarly to a traditional mortgage, except it is designed for people aged 55 or over.
 It allows them to access equity from their home without moving out or downsizing.
 The borrower can take out a loan of up to 50% of the property’s value, which is usually repaid when they pass away (or move into residential care).

 The advantage of this type of loan is that it does not require any monthly repayments, meaning that borrowers do not need to worry about making payments each month.
 Furthermore, there are usually no early repayment charges, meaning the loan can be paid back anytime if circumstances change.